NOLAI/paas-server/README.md

-# PaaS - Pseudonymization as a Service
+# PAAS - PEP Authorisation API Service / Pseudonymization as a Service

-This is the PaaS pseudonymization service.
+This is the PAAS pseudonymization service.
 It is a REST API around [`libpep`](https://github.com/JobDoesburg/libpep) for homomorphic pseudonymization.
+It's name stands for PEP Authorisation API Service, but it is also a play on words with the term "Pseudonymization as a Service".

-Using multiple PaaS transcryptors, it is possible to blindly convert encrypted pseudonyms, encrypted by clients, into different encrypted pseudonyms for different clients, in a distributed manner.
+Using multiple PAAS transcryptors, it is possible to blindly convert encrypted pseudonyms, encrypted by clients, into different encrypted pseudonyms for different clients, in a distributed manner.
 As long as 1 transcryptor is not compromised, the pseudonymization is secure, meaning that nobody can link pseudonyms of different clients together.

+Each transcryptor is able to enforce access control policies, such as only allowing pseudonymization for certain domains or contexts.
+This way, using PAAS, you can enforce central monitoring and control over unlinkable data processing in different domains or contexts.

 # Setup
 ## Requirements